csuoc/shark_attacks_elnino/README.md

 ![](images/ElNino_animated2.gif)

+Let's take a look at the insights of this year:

 ### 6.1 Shark attacks by gender

 ![](images/Attack_gender.png)

-Males are more killed than Females
+Males were more killed than Females

 ### 6.2 Shark fatalities

 ![](images/Attack_fatal.png)

 The total case of fatalietes were 3.9% between Australia and the USA.
 This represents a very low percentage from the total amount of cases.
-In fact, is most probable to get hit by a car than bitten by a shark!
+In fact, it's more probable to get hit by a car than get bitten by a shark!

 ### 6.3 Shark attacks by species